musejs/scenic-route/README.md

 ## scenic-route

-This package is part of the [musejs](https://github.com/musejs) suite of components.

 This router was inspired heavily by Laravel's [router](http://laravel.com/docs/5.1/routing), in that it implements a very similar API.

-As in other musejs components, this router employs the concept of "drivers" to promote flexibility.
+This router employs the concept of "drivers" to promote flexibility.
 In this case, drivers control how actions are routed to, given a URL.
 Scenic-route ships with two: HttpDriver and ExpressDriver.
 HttpDriver is the default, and its tree-based structure is slightly faster than Express.js.

 However, if you find yourself limited to using Express-only middleware, the provided ExpressDriver will use Express.js under the hood for routing instead.

-Pairing scenic-route with [encore-request](https://github.com/musejs/encore-request), [ovation-response](https://github.com/musejs/ovation-response) and
-[jam-session](https://github.com/musejs/jam-session) produces a fully abstracted, modular request/response solution.

 ## Installation